implexrr/kanazawa-sushi/README.md

 # Kanazawa

-Sign-up is a project from the [Javascript](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript) section of [The Odin Project](https://www.theodinproject.com).
+Kanazawa Sushi is a project from the [Javascript](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript) section of [The Odin Project](https://www.theodinproject.com).
 It is intended to give students an introduction to ES6 modules, SPAs, and working with module bundlers such as webpack.
 Working demo [here](https://implexrr.github.io/kanazawa-sushi/).

 ![](./kanazawa-demo.gif)